FANUC Inline Measurement Program

 • 1: Part ID.

-• 2: The ID of the string register for storing the SN of the part to be input.
+• 2: The ID of the string register for storing the part SN to be input.

 Move the robot to a specified position and perform feature measurement